elchs/LetoDBf/Readme.txt

  To connect to a server with an authentication active with username and password, you must use the LETO_CONNECT() function.

+      4.4 Samba file service

+ If files served by a Samba server to its clients need to be shared with a LetoDBf server, LetoDBf must be special configured.

+ Technical background: <exclusive> OS file-system flag for an opened file is not set, nor even checked by Samba server -- it is handled only internally in itself.
+ Moreover an <exclusive> open table done at network-drive will appear ever as a <shared> one
+ * so such <exclusive> table opened by LetoDBf can be opened shared by a Samba application * LetoDBf does its best to ensure data integrity, aka it will respect exclusive opened tables by Samba.

+ Basis of at least partially co-work is to mount the shared <share> at Linux server, from where it is serverd, and where LetoDBf server(s) will run.
+ ( Commonly you need package: <cifs-utils> to be able to mount a cifs network file system.
+   Create a mount-point [ /mnt/samba ], and mount the share there;
+   it can be done e.g. in /etc/fstab or with a mount command in startup init-script:
+      mount -t cifs -o guest,file_mode=0666,dir_mode=0777 //localhost/share_name /mnt/samba
+   the ',' seperated options [-o] list reflects needs in your Samba server setup )

+ SINGLE server: you can use a single LetoDBf server as usually, and point DataPath = /mnt/samba, set: Share_Tables = 1 and add special option: SMB_SERVER = 1.
+ *Problem: performance of LetoDBf server working on a network drive, is *drastic* slower as working on a real hard-drive.

+ DOUBLE server: then following strategy is used:
+ <exclusive> table are opened at the server working on the network drive
+ <shared> tables are opened at both! server, where all active work happen at hard-drive,
+ the opened table at network drive to inform others and prevent them to open it <exclusive>.
+ * This all will happen fully automatic for the client application, no need to care about *, but the setup is much more complex:
+   # create a copy of letodb.ini ( letosmb.ini ) and adapt
+   -- use different port, [ e.g. Port = 2814 ]
+   -- DataPath to point to this mount-point [ e.g. /mnt/samba ]
+   -- LogPath can be the same, but set: Debug = 0 to get only errors -- add Entry: SMB_SERVER = 1
+      additive may be tried for lower delays: SMB_PATH = /abs/path/of/share:/mnt/samba [ with no blanks around the ':' delimeter ]
+   -- *both* .ini files need option: Share_Tables = 1
+   # start both server with option to specify an ,ini filename, literally in example:
+      letodb config letodb
+      letodb config letosmb
+      ( shutdown is similar, e.g.: letodb stop letodb; letodb stop letosmb )

+   * RDD library adaption
+      # outcomment (remove the '#') for LETO_SMBSERVER = 1 in the hbmk2 make files:
+        rddleto[addon].hbp
+        Rebuild RDD library, to get a different behavior to work on two server
+      # in your application you need to connect to *both* server with Leto_Connect(),
+        Connect to the one with letosmb.ini *before* the common default connection, [ to avoid an afterwards need to swich back ]
+      # in directory of your application is a 'rddleto.ini' config file needed:
+        copy tests/rddleto.txt as sample to the place, and set therein:
+        SMB_SERVER = IP|DNS-name
+        SMB_PORT = 2814
+        [ the port you choosed in letosmb.ini, and the address or name of your servers ]

+   SAMBA application adaption,
+     # build: tests/excltest.prg
+       and copy the executable e.g. into the root directory of the <share>.
+     # copy tests/rddleto.txt as excltest.ini into the same directory;
+       this will be specific to that exe as with same filename
+     # adapt in ini:
+       SMB_SERVER = IP-adress  ( to spare DNS resolution for each call )
+       SMB_PORT = 2814   ( for single server setup, port is 2812 )
+   This executable must be called after any successful <shared> opened table.
+   It set OS ErrorLevel as result to 1, if table is already <exclusive> used, then the just <shared> open was invalid and table must be immediate closed.

+   See at top in tests/excltest.prg for further instructions to use.

       5. How to work with the LetoDBf server